ahmed1/chatbot/README.md

 [https://github.com/ashoukr/chatbot/blob/main/yelp-scrape/README.md](https://github.com/ashoukr/chatbot/blob/main/yelp-scrape/README.md)

 ### SNS
-Ahmed
-* Here we created a basic topic called chatbot-sms without any additional configuration (none that I can remember)
+* Here we created a basic topic called chatbot-sms without any additional configuration
 * We added a new role to LF2 that allows it to communicate with this SNS topic.
 * We used boto3 SDK provided to push sns requests to this service.
 This instantly sends a message to the user with all the details.